Series LLC Structure With Anonymous Trusts

-There are several things you must do to keep an LLC from being pierced including filing franchise tax, having an operating agreement and managing the money correctly.
+There are several things you must do to keep an LLC from being pierced.
+These include filing franchise tax, having an operating agreement, and managing the money correctly.
 Where I see most of my clients drop the ball is on the money management and record keeping.

 This Sounds Great!
 How Do I Get Started?

 My specialty is in structuring companies to protect and hide assets in anticipation of litigation.
 100% of my clients are real estate investors, and I am an investor myself.
 Whether you are looking to protect your personal assets, set up a self-directed IRA, or need estate planning, I can help.
 Contact Royal Legal Solutions today to become judgment-proof.

 *Note: This information is not legal advice, just an educational resource.
 Reading this does not make me your attorney.